Last Updated: May 19, 2021

 How much does the average eCommerce site make?
 On average, eCommerce sites bring in more than $150,000 by their third month in business.
-However, it’s important to remember that the successful stores tip the scales.
+However, it’s important to remember that successful stores tip the scales.
 Smaller companies can expect to grow much more slowly.

 3. 1.8 billion people bought goods online in 2018.

 To kick off our stats on online shopping, here’s one that shows the general growth of online shopping around the world.
-1.8 billion people worldwide having bought goods online in 2018.
+1.8 billion people worldwide have bought goods online in 2018.
 That’s about 23% of the global population.
 This amounted to $2.8 trillion of online sales around the world in one year.
-One top of that, this figure is predicted to almost double by 2021, rising to $4.8 trillion.
+On top of that, this figure is predicted to almost double by 2021, rising to $4.8 trillion.

 Moving on to one country in particular: